Dedh Ishqiya: Plot

-Thus, the mushiara was conceived as an elaborate hoax: the late Nawab had never wanted his widow to marry someone else, much less that the winner should be recognized as "Nawab of Majidabad."
+Thus, the mushaira was conceived as an elaborate hoax: the late Nawab had never wanted his widow to marry someone else, much less that the winner should be recognized as "Nawab of Majidabad."
 It was the Begum's own idea, the purpose being to snare a rich man and marry him.
 The Begum did not want to marry Jaan Mohammad, but she wanted his money, therefore she was staging a kidnapping in order to receive a ransom from Jaan Mohammad.
-She has employed Babban to act as her kidnapper and extort a hefty ransom from Jaan Mohammad, who was expected to pay up because otherwise he would never fulfill his dream of becoming a Nawab.
+She has employed Babban to act as her kidnapper and extort a hefty ransom from Jaan Mohammad, who was expected to pay up because otherwise he would never fulfil his dream of becoming a Nawab.

 Babban duly phones Jaan Mohammed (who is by now aware of the Begum's cunning plan) to bring a ransom of Rs.
 100 million (100 million rupees, about $2 million in 2014) in cash to the railway station.
 All four of them (Begum, maid, and the uncle-nephew duo) reach the railway station to collect the money, but find that they are surrounded by Jaan Mohammad's goons.
 To their good fortune, Nawab Italwi arrives with a police force and cross-firing ensues.
 Begum and Muniya escape from the situation, leaving Babban and Khalujaan behind to be arrested.

 Two months later, the uncle-nephew duo get bail and, as they leave the jail, they are given a letter from Begum and Muniya.
 It is a cheeky letter of thanks and goodbye from the women, informing the men that they have sold the priceless necklace and used the proceeds to buy a house and settle down in a faraway town whose name they withhold.
 Uncle and nephew are now exactly at the same situation where they were at the start of all these shenanigans—the movie ends with the duo once again surrounded by Mushtaq Bhai and his gang.